Arctic exploration: Ancient Greece

-The Middle Ages
+Middle Ages

-Naddodd is said to have encountered Iceland when he lost his route due to harsh conditions when sailing from Norway to the Faroe Islands in the 860's.
+Naddodd is said to have encountered Iceland when he lost his route due to harsh conditions when sailing from Norway to the Faroe Islands in the 860s.
 In the 10th century, Gunnbjörn Ulfsson got lost in a storm and ended up within sight of the Greenland coast.
 His report spurred Erik the Red, an outlawed chieftain, to establish a settlement there in 985.
 While they flourished initially, these settlements eventually petered out until about 1450.
 Initially this abandonment of the colony was credited to the Little Ice Age but that has been disputed by recent studies which suggest there were more complex factors at play.

 Greenland's early settlers sailed westward, in search of better pasturage and hunting grounds.
 Modern scholars debate the precise location of the new lands of Vinland, Markland, and Helluland that they discovered.

 The Scandinavian peoples also pushed farther north into their own peninsula by land and by sea.
 As early as 880, the Viking Ohthere of Hålogaland rounded the Scandinavian Peninsula and sailed to the Kola Peninsula and the White Sea.
 The Pechenga Monastery on the north of Kola Peninsula was founded by Russian monks in 1533; from their base at Kola, the Pomors explored the Barents Region, Spitsbergen, and Novaya Zemlya – all of which are in the Arctic Circle.
 They also explored north by boat, discovering the Northern Sea Route, as well as penetrating to the trans-Ural areas of northern Siberia.
 Pomors founded the settlement of Mangazeya east of the Yamal Peninsula in the early 16th century.
 In 1648 the Cossack Semyon Dezhnyov opened the now famous Bering Strait between America and Asia.

 Russian settlers and traders on the coasts of the White Sea, the Pomors, had been exploring parts of the northeast passage as early as the 11th century.
 By the 17th century they established a continuous sea route from Arkhangelsk as far east as the mouth of Yenisey.
 This route, known as Mangazeya seaway, after its eastern terminus, the trade depot of Mangazeya, was an early precursor to the Northern Sea Route.